Michigan Civil Rights Glossary

 Equal Pay Act (EPA) – The EPA – also known as the Equal Pay Act – makes it illegal to pay women and men differently for the same job when they have similar qualifications.

-Whistleblower – Any worker who has reported a violation against a fellow co-worker or his/her employer is known to as a whistleblower.
+Whistleblower – Any worker who has reported a violation against a fellow co-worker or their employer is known as a whistleblower.
 Whistleblowers are protected by law in order to protect against any type of retaliation from their employer or co-workers.